readchina/readchina.github.io/README.md

 ## Requirements
 To preview and work on the website on your computer you need to have ruby `2.4.0` or higher  (better to have v3.0.1) and jekyll `4` installed.
 If you run into issues with your installation please check the full [installation](https://jekyllrb.com/docs/installation/macos/) instructions by jekyll.

+On macOS 13 or higher, you also need to have 'Xcode' or 'Command Line Tools for Xcode' installed.
+As the full version of Xcode is quite heavy, having the command line tools installed is also sufficient.
+You can download the installation files [here](https://developer.apple.com/download/all/).

 If you maintain multiple sites, we recommend using [rbenv](https://github.com/rbenv/rbenv) to manage the parallel installation of mutliple ruby environments.

 For processing word documents and transforming them into pdfs.
 We use [pandoc](https://pandoc.org/index.html):